PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 • Alpha arbutin: Gentle hydroquinone alternative

-• Azelaic acid: Normalizes melanin production
+• Azelaic acid: May help normalize melanin production

 Treating Melasma on Dark Skin